yuka/yuka/README.md

 _A super simple game development backend framework._

-Yuka is an experimental backend for rapid game development, written in TypeScript.
+Yuka is an experimental backend for rapid role playing game development, written in TypeScript.
 In active development.